melfree/cycle2/README.md

 5. run `bundle`
 6. run `rake db:setup`
 7. run `rake db:migrate`
+8. install imagemagick from a binary distribution, or, if on a Mac, run `sudo brew install imagemagick`
 ## Steps to Run
 1. While in `/web`, run `rails server`
 2. Open a new terminal